Pathway to Success

 Your Welcome Journey at the University of Chester.

-At the University of Chester, we’re committed to helping you feel confident, connected, and supported from the moment you join us.
-Pathway to Success is your personalised welcome experience—guiding you from pre-arrival through your first six weeks at university.
-This page shows you what support is available and how we’ll help you settle in, every step of the way.
+At the University of Chester, we’re committed to helping new students feel confident, connected, and supported as they arrive and settle into university life.
+Pathway to Success is the personalised welcome experience we offer to new students, designed to guide students from pre-arrival through their first six weeks at university.

 Compass Pre-Arrival